 Permission to Compete

-A Mental Performance Workshop for Girls in Sport (7th-10th Graders)
+A Mental Performance Workshop for Girls in Sport (For Girls in the Critical Competitive Years 7th–10th Grade)

 Girls are not underperforming because they lack skill.